 - Enable your personal firewall.
 How to

-- Install and properly configure anti-virus and anti-spyware software (referred to collectively as anti-malware).
+- Install and properly configure anti-virus software.
 How to

-Please contact the Help Desk (994-1777 or firstname.lastname@example.org) for additional assistance.
+Please contact the ITC Help Desk (994-1777 or email@example.com ) for additional assistance.

 1. How to update your operating system